openPMD/openPMD-standard/STANDARD.md

                    beginning of the next cell;
                    in the same order as the `gridSpacing` and `gridOffset`

 Particle Records
 ----------------

-Each particle species shall be represented as a group `particleName/` that contains all its records.
-Records per particle are generally stored as contigous array of a non-compound type.
+Each `particle species` shall be represented as a group `particleName/` that contains all its records.
+Particles records are generally represented in one-dimensional contigous records, where the n-th entry in `particleName/recordNameA` and the n-th entry in `particleName/recordNameB` belong to the same particle.

-For records that are the same for all particles in a particle species, e.g., all electrons have `charge` `-1`, replacing the record with a group attribute of the same name is possible, as described in the following paragraphs.
+For records that are constant for all particles in a particle species, e.g., all electrons might have `charge` `-1`, replacing the record with a group attribute of the same name is possible, as described in the following paragraphs.

 ### Naming conventions

-As with mesh-based `vector` record, compound particle vector records are again splitted in scalar components that are stored in a common sub-group `particleName/recordName/`.
+As with mesh-based `vector` records, compound particle vector records are again splitted in scalar components that are stored in a common sub-group `particleName/recordName/`.